vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-multiple-cursors/index.md

 - <kbd>⌃</kbd> + <kbd>⌘</kbd> + <kbd>G</kbd> on Mac.

-## Add occurence
+## Add occurrence
-In some cases you may want more fine-grained control instead of selecting ALL the occurrences.
+In some cases, you may want more fine-grained control instead of selecting ALL the occurrences.

 When you have a part of text selected, you can add the next occurrence of this string to your selection.